Zoziologie/biolovision2ebird/README.md

 # biolovision2eBird
-Convert Biolovision data from any website (ornitho, faune-...) to an import file for eBird.
+Convert your data from any biolovision website (ornitho, faune-…) to eBird.

 [DEMO](https://zoziologie.raphaelnussbaumer.com/biolovision2ebird/)